 The academic advisement process is intended to ensure that all students receive guidance and direction in completing the prescribed plan of study.
-Regular Status Students are advised by the Degree Academic Advisor & Mentor.
-Special Status Students are advised by the Non-Degree Academic Advisor & Mentor.
+Full-time and part-time students are advised by the Academic Advisor & Mentor.
 Students follow a prescribed Course Enrollment Sequence that documents their curriculum plan for their matriculation in the program.